jebu/i-use-riak/README.md

 **One Thing You Must Do!!**

 Every post must start with a YAML header that declares which layout you're going to use.
-The default layout (as seen in the [Sample Post](#)) is known as, well, 'default.'
-The YAML header is come configuration information that needs to go at the top of each post.
-This information is included between triple-dashed lines.
+This information needs to be included between triple-dashed lines at he top of each post.
+The default layout is known as, well, 'default' and will produce a post that [looks like this.](http://pharkmillups.github.com/i-use-riak/2010/11/17/sample-post.html)

-If you just want to use the default layout, start you file with a triple dash, include the following:
+If you just want to use the default layout, start your file with a triple dash, include the following:

 <code>
 layout: default
 </code>

 and then close it off with another triple-dashed line.
+Look at the [YAML header in the sample post](https://github.com/PharkMillups/i-use-riak/raw/gh-pages/_posts/2010-11-17-sample-post.md) for an example of what it should look like in your post.

 If you want to get super ambitious, you could even create a new layout specifically for your post.
 Just make sure to reference it appropriately in the YAML header and read up on how [layouts work in Jekyll](https://github.com/mojombo/jekyll/wiki/usage).